vsglhs2/Beatbump/README.md

 - Paste the value into Beatbump Cookie header setting.
 - Try to play some music and see if it works now!

 Note :Cookies will expire after some time.
 This means that you will have to run this process again if Beatbump stops working.

-### Project Inspirations
+## Project Inspirations

 - [Invidious](https://github.com/iv-org/invidious) - a privacy focused alternative YouTube front end.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) -  A feature-rich command-line audio/video downloader